Last Updated on

 Reducing vehicle conflicts, such as rear-end collisions, broadside collisions, and side-swipes

 Slowing vehicle speeds with only one travel lane in each direction

-Maintaining traffic flow without adding to congestion (check out our traffic model of 11th below!)
+Maintaining traffic flow without adding to congestion (check out our 11th Street 4-to-3 Lane Traffic Model )

 Granting people who walk and bike to cross fewer lanes of vehicle traffic in each direction